ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/running/tls/cleartext-redirection.md

 # Cleartext support

-While most modern web applications choose to encrypt all traffic, there remain cases where supporting cleartext communications is important. $productName$ supports both forcing [automatic redirection to HTTPS](#http-https-redirection) and [serving cleartext](#cleartext-routing) traffic on a `Host`.
+While most modern web applications choose to encrypt all traffic, there remain cases where supporting cleartext communications is important.
+Emissary supports both forcing [automatic redirection to HTTPS](#http-https-redirection) and [serving cleartext](#cleartext-routing) traffic on a `Host`.